ElementAstro/atom-docs/src/content/docs/en/search/ttl.md

 ---
-title: TTLCache Class Documentation
+title: TTLCache
-description: Comprehensive documentation for the TTLCache class in the atom::search namespace, including constructors, basic operations, cache management, statistics, thread safety, and usage examples.
+description: Comprehensive for the TTLCache class in the atom::search namespace, including constructors, basic operations, cache management, statistics, thread safety, and usage examples.
 ---

-# TTLCache Class Documentation

-## Overview

-The `TTLCache` class is a template-based implementation of a Time-to-Live (TTL) cache with a maximum capacity and Least Recently Used (LRU) eviction policy.
-It is part of the `atom::search` namespace and provides efficient caching with automatic expiration of items.

 ## Table of Contents